Shubhampathak02/Shubhampathak02/README.md

 - 📫 How to reach me **shubham.pathak02@gmail.com**

-- ⚡ Fun fact **"Data analysis: where numbers reveal stories, and outliers tell the tales."**
+- ⚡ Fun fact **“Data 👨🏻‍💻 is the oil 🪔 of the 21st century, and analytics is the combustion engine"🚀."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">